-You will develop your thesis on a brain disorder of your choice.
+You will develop your thesis on a brain disorder of your choice, but one which is different from that in your first paper.
 In this paper you will focus specifically on the emotional aspects for those living with the disorder.
 Please see Canvas for a full description.

-Quizzes (3) 75 points each (225 points total)
+Quizzes (3) 100 points each (300 points total)